 Patrons & Innovation Partners of the World Energy Council are a select group of leading energy companies who work closely with the Council to help achieve its mission to promote the sustainable supply and use of energy, for the greatest benefit of all.
-Patrons & Innovation Partners have direct exposure to, and engage with, our global, multi-stakeholder network of 3,000 organisations in more than 90 countries.
+Patrons & Innovation Partners have direct exposure to, and engage with, our global, multi-stakeholder network of over 3,000 member organisations in around 90 countries.
 Patrons & Innovation Partners represent the leading voice of the industry and take a prominent role in catalysing new thinking on energy policy and strategy through our most prominent events and work programmes.

 - World Energy Congress: Patrons & Innovation Partners take a leading role in the largest and most influential energy event, covering all aspects of the energy agenda.

 - World Energy Leaders’ Dialogues: Patrons & Innovation Partners have complimentary access and networking support in private meetings, to our World Energy Leaders' Dialogues which are co-hosted with the energy minister of the host country, in locations of critical interest to the global energy situation.

 - Transition Toolkit: in-depth involvement in World Energy Scenarios, World Energy Trilemma, and World Energy Resources work through expert contribution, project leadership and secondment roles.

 For further information regarding World Energy Council Patrons & Innovation Partners, or to find out how you can get involved, please email Cliodhna O’Flaherty Oflaherty@worldenergy.org at the World Energy Council secretariat.